 A course designed for non-science majors which considers the everyday applications of physics.
 It is a non-mathematical approach to the basic concepts of physics.
 Open to students with or without high school physics, but not open to those who have credit for any college physics course.
 It covers the subjects of sound, reproduction of music, electricity, magnetism, light and optics.
+Lecture.
 Optional credit/no credit or grade.
-UC credit limitations.
-See counselor.
-Transferable to CSU; UC.
+UC Credit Limitations: Physics 110 and 112 combined-maximum credit, one course; no credit if taken after 120 or 185 Transferable to CSU; UC.